 This is arguably the most important bit of the Bible.

 Let's first go back to the time when man was living in caves and just scratching around wondering about the meaning of life.
 It wasn't long before stories began circulating about dying and rising gods.
 Is the story of Christ's Resurrection just a Christian adaptation of these legends?

-No, but the ancients stories do have a very important place in Christology.
+No, but the ancient stories do have a very important place in Christology.

 Greek deities had sons Adonis and Dionysus, the Cypriots had Gauas, and the Egyptians had Osiris.
 All these gods went through the resurrection process, but note that their following hasn't been on the same scale as Christianity.

 Yes, temples were built in their honour and statues adorned palaces then and museums today.
 But compared to the God of the Hebrews, who is a strictly moral deity and demands moral behaviour of His people, none of the Pagan gods were particularly moral and they have not changed the world in the way that Jesus Christ has done.
 Could it be that those gods were not real?
 Could it be that those gods were not the Creator and Saviour of mankind?
 (See Resurrection Cross)

 Man knew he was special in some way, more adaptable than other natural things.
 He couldn't fly but he was stronger than a bird.
 He couldn't swim or outrun a buffalo, but he had greater intelligence for things like making a fire and building a boat.

 After a hard day's night, we fall asleep.
 Our consciousness dies and we float into another world for a few hours until we resurrect ourselves.
 Dreams must have been evidence to early man that there is another dimension, a place we go when we 'die' each night and from which we are reborn the next morning.